 Being A Peer

-I have been playing and learning with E.D.G.E’s Constellation Project as a peer actor since I was 11 years old.
+I have been playing and learning with EDGE of Orion’s Constellation Project as a peer actor since I was 11 years old.
 Through my experiences as a peer actor, I have developed as an individual, watched this amazing community grow, and had a ton of fun!

 When I first started as a peer actor I was intimidated, not by the prospect of playing alongside actors of different abilities, but by the natural fear of acceptance into a new community.
 What would this room full of people who I had never met think of me?
 That fear did not last.
 I soon found that the room that I had thought was just full of new faces, was also full of hope, compassion and love.